-Benefits of Big Data and Predictive Analytics for Marketers
+- Benefits of Big Data and Predictive Analytics

 1. Big Data has game-changing effects.
 Companies that take advantage of new technologies can quickly gain an edge over competitors.
 “The top marketing executive at a sizable US retailer recently found herself perplexed by the sales reports she was getting.
 A major competitor was steadily gaining market share across a range of profitable segments.
 Despite a counterpunch that combined online promotions with merchandizing improvements, her company kept losing ground.